chanstst/virus_prediction/README.md

-# Project 4: Predicting West Nile Virus
+# Predicting West Nile Virus

 ## Problem Statement
 This is binary classification problem to determine <b>when</b> and <b>where</b> in Chicago is the West Nile Virus(WNV) expected to be present.